 We’re the oldest Franciscan university in the country.
 And like our namesake, St. Francis of Assisi, we’ve chosen a road of mission, purpose and values.
-Simply put, we provide a solid, liberal arts education to students so that they can make their way into a world already in motion.
+Are you ready to join us?

 It was computer programming courses in high school where he created video games reminiscent of Space Invaders that peaked 2016 graduate, Dillon Brown’s interest in Computer Science.

 Read his story

 Sydney Petro loves to sing for special events, but upon her graduation in 2018, she has even bigger plans to become an event planner in Pittsburgh, using her marketing degree to help along the way.

 readers, the story centers on two brothers separated by age and distance who,